+Poonyaporn SUTHAMPORN

-Poonyaporn SUTHAMPORN Third-year in the Department of Sociology While I am still on the journey of discovering what career path to take, I am certain that I would like to be involved in a career that circulates around sustainability promotion.
-Whether that is becoming a sustainability analyst, joining a CSR department, etc. DORMITORY LIFE Poonyaporn SUTHAMPORN Third-year in the Department of Sociology Surrounded by residents from diverse nationalities and upbringings, I was able to learn and experience different cultures beyond the university environment through dorm events such as the welcome event, summer festival, cultural night etc. At the dorm, I am also currently a Living Group Leader (LGL) as I wanted to be a small part in forming an enjoyable living experience where residents connect with one another and engage in different activities together.
+The Department of Sociology

+Surrounded by residents from diverse nationalities and upbringings, I was able to learn and experience different cultures beyond the university environment through dorm events such as the welcome event, summer festival, cultural night etc. At the dorm, I am also currently a Living Group Leader (LGL) as I wanted to be a small part in forming an enjoyable living experience where residents connect with one another and engage in different activities together.
-Sana HORIKAWA

-Second-year in the Department of

-Sociology

-Living in Arrupe dorm with 6 other people has been fun yet also a learning experience.
+Living in Arrupe dorm with 6 other people has been fun vet also a learning experience.
 I have been able to grow my community and create a different kind of connection with my dorm mates, who are always there to welcome me home.
 Being with other Sophia students and seeing their lifestyles and cultural practices at a personal level every day, I have been able to truly learn more not only about others, but also myself.

-Tigha Mitsuhashi Third-year in the Department of
+Tigha MITSUHASHI The Department of Education

-The Sophia Edagawa

-Men's Dormitory is quite

-unique compared to other

-dormitories as the student

-life is more independent.

-For individuals who want

-to grow, and develop a

-sense of independence,

-the Sophia Edagawa

-Men's Dormitory is a great

-place to start.
+The Sophia Edagawa Men's Dormitory is quite unique compared to other dormitories as the student life is more independent.
+For individuals who want to grow, and develop a sense of independence. the Sophia Edagawa Men's Dormitory is a great place to start.